Flores Guidance – May 2026

 Don’t Wander Off Please!

-If you enter the inner harbour without an assigned berth, which you should avoid and tie up in what looks like an available spot, please stay onboard until you are informed that you can stay on that spot.
-We know you want to stretch your legs, but please do not tie up and wander off.
+If you arrive not having spoken with the harbour staff and being assigned a spot, stay onboard until you are informed that you can stay on that spot.
+We know you want to stretch your legs, but please do not arrive and wander off.

-There are plans to start charging a fee to visiting yachts again this year, but as of March there is still no confirmation of this.
+There are plans to start charging a fee to visiting yachts again this year, but there is still no confirmation of this.

 We wish you a safe and uneventful crossing and hope to meet in Flores this year!